If you want to get better at managing your money, you should start with a budget.

 Dave Ramsey can be a polarizing figure but so many have used his approach to get out of debt.
 I’ve talked to people who used his books to get their financial life in order.

 The results speak for themselves.
-You don't have to agree with his personal and professional views if you want to use his personal finance approach.
+You don’t have to agree with his personal and political views if you want to use his personal finance approach.